Hurricanes, wildfires and earthquakes – is the Federal Emergency Management Agency ready for the new era of disasters?

 Socioeconomic status and vulnerability still shape response.
 People with money are able to evacuate themselves, or return home and rebuild more quickly.
 People without financial resources, jobs or social connections face greater obstacles to returning to a normal life, and they need help.

 The best time to prepare for the next disaster is immediately after the current one.
 Now is the time to communicate true flood risks through flood mapping, strengthen building and zoning guidance, organize community planning efforts to know what to do when the worst happens, and build new infrastructure to send water out of vulnerable areas.
 FEMA can be a partner in these efforts, but it requires leadership from politicians and bureaucrats at all levels of government.
 Until then, people will settle in risky places without reducing their vulnerability to storms, making the next disaster even more likely than the last.

-Editor’s note: this piece originally contained a typo which has been corrected.
+Editor’s note: This story has been updated.
+An earlier version misstated that Michael Brown and Joe Allbaugh were roommates in college.
+Also, a typo has been corrected.
 Hurricane Katrina caused over $100 billion in damages, not $100 million.